-Initial requests for Xolair (omalizumab) for moderate to severe persistent asthma may be if approved if the following criteria are met:
+Initial requests for Xolair (omalizumab) for moderate to severe persistent asthma may be approved if the following criteria are met:

-- I. Individual is 6 years of age or older; AND - II.
-Individual has a diagnosis of moderate to severe persistent asthma; AND - III.
-Documentation is provided that individual has had a 3 month trial and inadequate response or intolerance to combination controller therapy (high doses of inhaled corticosteroids plus long acting beta2 -agonists, leukotriene modifiers, long-acting muscarinic antagonists or oral corticosteroids) (GINA 2022); AND - IV.
-Individual has a positive skin test or in vitro reactivity to a perennial aeroallergen; AND - V. Individual has a pretreatment forced expiratory volume in one second (FEV1) less than 80% predicted; AND are met:
+- Individual is 6 years of age or older; AND - ii.
+Individual has a diagnosis of moderate to severe persistent asthma; AND - Documentation is provided that individual has had a 3-month trial and inadequate response or intolerance to combination controller therapy (high doses of inhaled corticosteroids plus long acting beta2 -agonists, leukotriene modifiers, long-acting muscarinic antagonists or oral corticosteroids) (GINA 2023); AND - iv.
+Individual has a positive skin test or in vitro reactivity to a perennial aeroallergen; AND - v.
+Individual has a pretreatment forced expiratory volume in one second (FEV1) less than 80% predicted; AND - vi.

-VI.
 Documentation is provided that individual has a serum Immunoglobulin E (IgE) level equal to or greater than 30 IU/mL.